o1-labs/rfcs/00xx-vinegar.md

     * Identify the resources required for testing, such as testing environments, test data, or any additional tools or infrastructure needed for effective testing.
 -->

+## Drawbacks

+1. The scope of Vinegar is relatively small in that it does not consider potential future variants of kimchi.
+Vinegar could be much more generic.
+   - Counterargument: Vinegar is already complex enough to start with.
+Future scope questions may be addressed later.
+2. Creating another variant of pickles creates code duplication, which leads to maintenance problems.
+   - Counterargument: True, but it simultaneously gives us the ability to (potentially) simplify the mina codebase by reusing some rust functions that will be written in vinegar, or to unify parts of the tooling in rust.
+NB: none of the mentioned alternatives are factually planned.

+## Rationale and alternatives

+### Why this design?

+Why is this design the best in the space of possible designs?
+What other designs have been considered and what is the rationale for not choosing them?
+- Creating a compatibility circuit for importing proofs seems to be the only practical way to integrate external proofs.
+- Implementing the project in `proof-systems` as opposed to `mina` can speed up the development quite a lot since one does not have to

+### What is the impact of not doing this?

+1. Not being able to import zkVM proofs in mina is a big shortcoming of the mina ecosystem.
+2. Not having a way to transition proof systems will be a blocker for adopting new versions of Kimchi.
+As we plan to generalize current Kimchi and Pickles code to be more generic, we might need to have a compatibility layer between the previous less general version, and the new, more general one.

+### What are other advantages of doing this?

+1. Having pickles-like code in rust that can potentially be used for generalizing the toolstack / integrating with other tools, etc. It removes the integration with ocaml barrier.
+2. Vinegar will be a good platform for developing similar compatibility layers between future (more generic and optimal) versions of Kimchi or similar proving systems.

 ## Prior Art

 ## Unresolved questions

+1. In pickles, the wrap proof expands the previous step for the next step.
+This includes computing step's deferred values (xi, combined inner product, b, r).
+In Vinegar, it seems that co-step needs to work directrly with the target proof.
+Is this a problem?
+Will we require foreign field proof expansion?
+Or will this still be handled by the next Wrap retroactively?